 In addition, our drinking water is also contaminated with bacteria and viruses.
 Some may not be yet aware of this, but most already are, and that’s when the surge in sales of bottled water and water filtration systems started.

-Water used to be just free for all, free for all the animals and humans to use.
-But because of what we human beings have done, we started to pollute the water, making it unsafe to drink without being processed; water is no longer free for us.
+Water used to be free for all, for all animals and humans to use.
+But because of what humans have done, we have started to pollute the water, making it unsafe to drink without being processed; water is no longer free.

 Now we have to pay for water, water that we wash our clothes with, water that we wash our dishes with, and water that we drink to sustain ourselves.
 If you think about it, we are just paying for what we did, for polluting the water.